maskrosbarn/opencl-vector-field/README.md

 $$\overrightarrow{b} = \begin{bmatrix}x\\
 y\end{bmatrix} + \overrightarrow{a}\left ( x, y \right )$$

 $b$ is normalised and plotted at fixed intervals on $x$ and $y$.
 The functions $f$ and $g$ can be any function which will be used to determine the behaviour of the vector field in the x- and y-directions, respectively.
 Vector magnitude is shown by a red to blue colour gradient, representing the highest and lowest magnitudes, respectively within the current viewport.
-The positions of the particles are computed using the GPU through OpenCL to reduce load on the CPU allowing for many more particles to be rendered.
+The positions of the particles are computed using the GPU through OpenCL to reduce load on the CPU allowing for the rendering of many more particles.

 | Control | Function |
 | --- | --- |